kyma-project/cloud-manager/docs/user/tutorials/01-20-22-gcp-scheduled-nfs-backup.md

-# Create Scheduled Automatic RWX Volume Backups in Google Cloud
+# Create Scheduled Automatic Network File System Volume Backups in Google Cloud

-This tutorial explains how to create scheduled automatic backups for ReadWriteMany (RWX) volumes in Google Cloud (GCP).
+This tutorial explains how to create scheduled automatic backups for Network File System (NFS) volumes in Google Cloud.

 ## Prerequisites <!-- {docsify-ignore} -->

+* You have the Cloud Manager module added.
 * You have created a GcpNfsVolume.
-Follow [Use RWX Volumes in GCP](./01-20-gcp-nfs-volume.md) to learn more.
+See [Use Network File System in Google Cloud](./01-20-20-gcp-nfs-volume.md).

 > [!NOTE]
 > All the examples below assume that the GcpNfsVolume is named `my-vol` and is in the same namespace as the GcpNfsBackupSchedule resource.